-Originally, Tenochtitlan, the Aztec city that predated Mexico city, was built on an island of the lake.
+Tenochtitlan, the Aztec city that predated Mexico City, was originally built on an island of the lake.
 However, with the city’s growth, drainage was engineered through canals and tunnels from the 17th century.
-Today, there is no lake water, but the city still lies on the old lake’s soft base, which is why the city is quickly sinking.
+There is no lake water today, but the city still lies on the old lake’s soft base, so the city is quickly sinking.

 The canals of Xochimilco are the only area where one can still see a glimpse of the lakes and the original canals that were built.
-There it is possible to ride gondolas and enjoy a unique means of transportation.
+It is possible to ride gondolas and enjoy a unique means of transportation there.
 They are colorful and fun to ride, as it’s a festival-like atmosphere.
 Furthermore, they are the same canals the Aztecs used and a small reminder of the Texcoco and rivers.
 So it’s also a ride through history.

 Mexico City’s history is closely related to the history of the Aztecs.
 The Aztecs were a Mesoamerican culture that developed in Central Mexico between the 1300s and 1521.
 They included different groups of Nahuatl people.
 They are believed to have come from the north and established themselves in the islets of Lake Texcoco.

 According to the legend, they saw an eagle holding a rattlesnake on the top of a nopal cactus in the Laked.
 This vision fulfilled the prophecy that this was their new home, where they should build a town.
 So they did.
 They built Tenochtitlan on the same site, creating an artificial island that later became Mexico City.